 Long before Disney, the Greek-flavored sponge docks in Tarpon Springs were the sort of roadside attraction that tourists loved.
 Today, somewhat tired and tacky, this cluster of Greek-themed businesses is of limited appeal.

 But that doesn’t mean you shouldn’t visit Tarpon Springs.
-You can have a great day in Tarpon Springs if you eat a Greek dinner, explore beyond the sponge docks and especially if you take a boat tour out to Anclote Key Preserve State Park.
+You can have a great day in Tarpon Springs if you eat a Greek dinner, explore beyond the Sponge Docks and especially if you take a boat tour out to Anclote Key Preserve State Park.

 I’ve lived in Florida for more than 30 years, and I have always heard about the Greek community in Tarpon Springs.
 I loved the Greek Isles when I visited years ago; I figured this would be the next best thing.
 But Dodoecanese Boulevard, the three-block-long riverfront stretch of souvenir shops and restaurants, turned out to be worth about a 20 minute stroll.
 Yes, there are good Greek restaurants, but those aren’t particularly rare.
 What do you do then?

-Happily, the sponge docks are also the place to buy a ticket on a cruise to one of Florida’s most remote state parks: Anclote Key Preserve State Park.
+Happily, the Sponge Docks are also the place to buy a ticket on a cruise to one of Florida’s most remote state parks: Anclote Key Preserve State Park.
 (Additionally, we found some very nice things to do in Tarpon Springs — more on this later.)

-Visiting Anclote Key on a boat tour
+Visiting Anclote Key on a boat tour from Tarpon Springs

 Located three miles off shore, Anclote Key is composed of four islands with pure white sand surrounded by vivid teal-blue Gulf waters.
 There’s an 1887 lighthouse on the completely undeveloped island, home to only a park ranger.

 Boat tours to Anclote Key are multi-purpose: You tour the Anclote River and hear a little Tarpon Springs history, you gaze on the Gulf waters and spot dolphins, you see a variety of birds (including magnificent frigate birds on our trip) and you get a short stop on the island itself.
-And I do mean short.

 On the boat tour, we left the hot 88-degree afternoon behind and enjoyed a breeze and a perfect temperature.
 The scenery in Tarpon Springs along the Anclote River is pleasant, with some historic structures and working fishing boats.
 As the boat gets into the Gulf, the staff makes every effort to give visitors a chance to spot dolphins and the on-board naturalist provides interesting background on flora and fauna.